-Have you ever wondered why you see pictures, images, wallpapers, and whatnot of two hands of two different people trying to touch each other but can’t?
-It’s all over the internet, in the art aesthetics section, or pops out of nowhere when you search about historical paintings.
-Well, that’s the most famous painting in the world, “The Creation of Adam,” created by Michelangelo, a renowned Italian painter, and sculptor.
+Have you ever wondered why you see so many pictures, images, wallpapers, and whatnot of two hands of two different people trying to touch each other but can’t?
+It’s visible all over the internet.
+It is in the art aesthetics section or pops out of nowhere when you search for historical paintings with hidden meanings.
+Well, that’s the most famous painting in the world, “The Creation of Adam,” created by Michelangelo, a renowned Italian painter and sculptor.

-Before Diving Into The History Behind The Painting, Let’s Talk About Who’s Michelangelo?
+Before Diving Into The History Behind The Painting, Let’s Talk About Who’s Michelangelo – The Creator?

-Michelangelo di Lodovico Buonarroti Simoni or simply known as Michelangelo, born on 6 March 1475 in Caprese, Republic of Florence, Italy.
-He was a prominent Italian Renaissance painter, sculptor, architect, and poet, who wielded exceptional influence upon Western Art.
+Michelangelo di Lodovico Buonarroti Simoni also known as Michelangelo was born on 6 March 1475 in Caprese, Republic of Florence, Italy.
+He was a prominent Italian Renaissance painter, sculptor, architect, and poet, who left an exceptional influence on Western Art.

-To this date, Michelangelo, regarded as the greatest artist of all time.
-During his lifetime, he created a number of invaluable architecture, paintings, and sculptures which still rank as the top-most composition around the world.
-Michelangelo mostly worked on marble, creating timeless sculptures, and considered himself a sculptor initially.
+Regarded as the greatest artist of all time, Michelangelo created several invaluable architectures, paintings, and sculptures, which still rank as the top-most composition around the world.
+He mostly worked on marble, creating timeless sculptures, and considered himself a sculptor initially.

-It is challenging to say which of his creations is the most magnificent compared to others since each of them has a rich story behind it.
+It is challenging to say which of his creations is the most magnificent compared to others since each of them has a rich story & history behind them.
 The frescoes he created on the Sistine Chapel’s ceiling in Vatican City are among his best-known works, and among them is The Creation of Adam.

 Symbolic Meaning Of The Creation Of Adam